Edward Śmigły-Rydz: Internment in Romania

 In the autumn of 1939, Polish journalist Melchior Wańkowicz met Beck, also in internment, and he managed to talk to him for a few hours.
-This is what Wańkowicz wrote about this meeting: "It was completely impossible to get to Rydz, as he was kept in wild mountains, in the summer villa of Patriarch Miron, closely guarded by a special unit of Romanian police.
+Wańkowicz wrote the following about this meeting:

+It was completely impossible to get to Rydz, as he was kept in wild mountains, in the summer villa of Patriarch Miron, closely guarded by a special unit of Romanian police.
 I managed to get to his villa after bribing a Romanian officer, with the help of Rydz's physician, Dr. Cianciara (...)
 The Marshal spoke with a charming smile, but there was no spark in this smile.
 He said that after Piłsudski's death, the condition of the army was catastrophic: "The cost of the construction of modest fortifications along our western border was equivalent to an 18-month budget of Poland, and at the same time, we were working on fortifications in the East.
 A modest armament plan was up to 5 billion złotys.
 What was I supposed to do?
 I am not an economist, minister Eugeniusz Kwiatkowski told me that we only had 180 million (...)
 We began partial mobilization in the spring 1939.
 The nation hated it, more than 1,000 Silesians deserted to Germany.
 We were unable to keep Poland mobilized for so long, we could not afford it (...)
 They say that I am a coward.
 I had three options: to surrender, to kill myself, and to be captured.
 It was impossible to fight, as I had only half a company of soldiers with me.
 To kill myself meant failure.
 To fly to Warsaw?"

 Śmigły-Rydz was transferred from the internment camp to the villa of a former Romanian prime minister in Dragoslavele, from where he escaped on 10 December 1940 and crossed illegally into Hungary.